Customized Governance Consulting and Workshops admin

 Far from the rhetorical, redundant rehashing of mission language which many board members may have experienced, this workshop provides a new look at an old topic with very exciting results.

 The most substantive role and contribution a governing board can make to the strategic planning process is to establish clear strategic direction – articulating the “ends” results that define organizational success and mission fulfillment.
-In this new and engaging look at why an integral process like strategic planning often results in documents that “collect dust,” Boards generate an outcomes-oriented strategic vision/direction from which budget and operational planning and performance assessment will be subsequently derived.
-Follow-up includes provision of Charney Associates “Ends-Based Planning Framework,” a tool elegant in its simplicity, through which CEO responsibility for development of an action plan that includes proposed metrics/key performance indicators for annual performance improvement in the areas targeted.
+In this new and engaging look at why an integral process like strategic planning often results in documents that “collect dust,” boards generate an outcomes-oriented strategic vision/direction from which budget and operational planning and performance assessment will be subsequently derived.
+Follow-up includes provision of Charney Associates’ “Ends-Based Planning Framework,” a tool elegant in its simplicity, through which CEO responsibility for development of an action plan that includes proposed metrics/key performance indicators for annual performance improvement in the areas targeted is accomplished.
 (6 hours)

 Staff Training Workshops